 Proper research rests on a set of concepts and applies tools that help generate insight.
 Once mastered, we can apply these principles to almost any professional field.
-For me, research methods is a means, not an end in itself.
+For me, research methods are a means, not an end in itself.

 I generally start with concepts and then move on to practical details.
 My courses and workshops are oriented towards practical applicability.
 Whenever participants already have a research project or ideas we integrate these into the sessions to give everybody a hands-on experience and make content immediately useful.

-I have taught research methods to groups of students at Frankfurt School in different formats—as a half-day or full day workshop, as a face-to-face course throughout a semester and as a 10-session online course with the following topics:
+I have taught research methods to groups of students at Frankfurt School in different formats—as a half-day or full-day workshop, as a face-to-face course throughout a semester, and as a 10-session online course with the following topics:

 - What is research and why do we need it?

 - Getting from an idea to a proper research question